Multisensory Integration in the Auditory System

 Further reading

-Hearing touches and vibrations: investigating multi-sensory integration in auditory midbrain
+Hearing touches and vibrations: somatosensory signal to the auditory midbrain

 Sensory systems allow us to detect the world around us.
 The inferior colliculus (IC) is a major station of the ascending auditory pathway, but interestingly also receives inputs from somatosensory regions such as the somatosensory cortex, dorsal column nuclei and trigeminal nuclei.
 However, what information these connections convey and their function remain mysterious.
 In this project, you will target somatosensory neurons in the IC and characterize their activities in physiological experiments.
 Further identification can be done using a combination of viral tracers and optogenetics.
 The identification of somatosensory stimuli that best activate these somatosensory neurons will aid in distinguishing between competing hypotheses (e.g. suppression of self-generated sounds or to aid in orientation to sounds) in the function of this circuit.